 Matt Harrison is a Principal Consultant at Thorogood Associates specializing in unlocking business value with data and analytics.
 He is a member of the US Management Team and the head of the Global Tableau Data Visualization Practice.
 At Morgan Stanley, Matt works with Rob Ripp’s team in Corporate Services to collect, understand, and synthesize business objectives around space management, seat supply/demand analysis, and real estate P&L culminating in a suite of dashboards servicing various Corporate Real Estate audiences.
 Matt is a graduate of the University of Pennsylvania with a degree in mathematics and economics.

-Rebecca Hatchadorian, LEED AP BD+C, is an Associate at Arup with over 10 years of experience as a Sustainability Consultant.
-She leads the Sustainability team in Boston and is a Board member of USGBC Massachusetts.
-Rebecca works to optimize environmental and human outcomes in her projects which range from higher education academic buildings, residences and lab buildings to commercial office and athletics facilities.
-She has worked on master planning projects for clients like Massport, Partners Healthcare, MIT and Cambridge Public Works Department.
-She also helped the Boston office to achieve its WELL Gold and Fitwell 3-Star certifications and completed a robust post-occupancy evaluation as part of the office move.
+Rebecca Hatchadorian, is an Associate at Arup with over 10 years of experience as a Sustainability Consultant and is a Board member of USGBC Massachusetts.
+Rebecca works to optimize environmental and human outcomes in her projects which range from higher education, residences and lab buildings to commercial office and athletics facilities.
+Her experience has evolved to larger scale City and portfolio capital planning working with Massport, Partners Healthcare, MIT, Cambridge DPW and Carbon Free Boston.
+She helped the Boston office achieve its WELL Gold and Fitwell 3-Star certifications and robust post-occupancy evaluation.
 Rebecca has spoken at ABX, NeoCon, IFMA, and Greenbuild.